rdcoletta/meffs_networks/README.md

 ## Important notes!

-All data necessary to replicate this analysis are available in the Data Repository for the University of Minnesota (DRUM): **ADD DOI HERE!**.
+All data necessary to replicate this analysis are available in the Data Repository for the University of Minnesota (DRUM): https://doi.org/10.13020/b1e0-q828.
 When submitting the files for publication, I named them Files S1-S6 for easier reference within the manuscript.
 However, please rename them to their original filenames before running any of the scripts according to this table:

 | File | Name                                                                 |
 | ---- | -------------------------------------------------------------------- |